brick/varexporter/README.md

 - It outputs arrays as `array()` notation, instead of the short `[]` notation
 - It outputs numeric arrays with explicit and unnecessary `0 => ...` key => value syntax

 This library aims to provide a prettier, safer, and powerful alternative to `var_export()`.
+The output is **valid and standalone PHP code, that does not depend on the `brick/varexporter` library**.

 ### Installation